Creating a PDF Generator in ASP.NET using IronPDF

 Install the IronPDF Library

-To create a PDF document, we will first need to install the IronPDF library.
+To create a PDF document, the first step is to install the IronPDF library.
 You can install it using any given method below.

 1. NuGet Package Manager

-We can install the IronPDF C# .NET Core Library from the NuGet Package Manager.
+To install the IronPDF C# .NET Core Library from the NuGet Package Manager:

 • Open the NuGet Package Manager by clicking on Tools > NuGet Package Manager > Manage NuGet Packages for Solution.